diocomweb/website/docs/programs/disrupt_nft.md

 ### Smart Contract Precedence

-The Disrupt NFT is issue via an automated smart contract - where these terms differ from the smart contract's functionality, the smart contract takes precedence.
+The Disrupt NFT is issue via an automated [smart contract on the Moonbeam Network](https://moonscan.io/token/0xe9a4aeDD9B50c0394Efc83332E98B6eB977f5ae7) - where these terms differ from the smart contract's functionality, the smart contract takes precedence.

 ### On Chain Limited Mint

-A maximum of 8,500 Disrupt NFTs will be made available from the NFT contract residing on Moonbeam at address , visible on Moonscan at []().
+A maximum of 8,500 Disrupt NFTs will be made available from the NFT contract residing on Moonbeam at address , visible on Moonscan at [address 0xe9a4aeDD9B50c0394Efc83332E98B6eB977f5ae7](https://moonscan.io/token/0xe9a4aeDD9B50c0394Efc83332E98B6eB977f5ae7).
 Each NFT is numbered: 1 through 8,500, such number contained in the NFT metadata, the NFT image, and in the NFT contract.

 ### Purchases and Pricing
 All NFT purchases are final, and no refunds or exchanges will be provided unless explicitly stated otherwise.